Spinal decompression: laminectomy & foraminotomy

 - Ice your incision 3-4 times per day for 15-20 minutes to reduce pain and swelling.

-- If you have staples or steri-strips, you may shower 2 days after surgery.
-Remove the dressing and gently wash with soap and water.
+- If you have staples, steri-strips or stitches, you may shower 2 days after surgery.
+Gently wash the area with soap and water every day.
 Pat dry.
-Replace dressing if there is drainage.

-- Staples or steri-strips will be removed at your follow-up appointment.
+- Staples, steri-strips, and stitches are removed at your follow-up appointment.

 When to Call Your Doctor